-Energy consumption in UruguayThe most important measure in the energy balance of Uruguay is the total consumption of
+Energy consumption in UruguayThe most important figure in the energy balance of Uruguay is the total consumption of

-10.77 bn kWhof electric energy per year.
-Per capita this is an average of 3,111 kWh.
+10.77 billion kWhof electric energy per year.
+Per capita this is an average of 3,143 kWh.

-Uruguay could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 13 bn kWh, which is 122% of the countries own usage.
-Despite this, Uruguay is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Uruguay could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 13 bn kWh, which is 122 percent of the country's own usage.
+Despite this, Uruguay trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Uruguay

-In 2015, renewable energies accounted for around 58.0 percent of actual total consumption in Uruguay.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 60.8 percent of actual total consumption in Uruguay.
+The following chart shows the percentage share from 1990 to 2019: